Stay safe so you don’t end up with extra holes.

 4. Be sure of your target and what is beyond it

 The first part is to positively identify your target.
-Then to realize that even if you are firing at the correct target, other targets may be hit.
+Then realize that, even if you are firing at the correct target, other targets may be hit.

 Got all that?
 If you want some more reinforcement and a comprehensive video course…check out our beginner handgun course.